hyperledger/besu-docs/docs/public-networks/how-to/monitor/understand-metrics.md

 The healing, step 2, starts just after the world state download in step 1 is over.
 The peak in system CPU is related to the high rate of IO (input and output) required during this step.
-IO utilisation is around 61% during healing when it's only 39% during the remaining sync.
+IO utilization is around 61% during healing when it's only 39% during the remaining sync.

 ![IO utilization metrics screenshot](../../../images/io-utilization.png)

 ### 3 -- Blocks import

-After step 1 and 2 where world state si downloaded and healed, block import continues.
+After step 1 and 2 where world state is downloaded and healed, block import continues.

 The visible drop in CPU shows that Besu finished the world state nodes download.